tavisit/PC_Benchmark/README.md

 ##### MicrosoftBenchmark

 The MicrosoftBenchmark class should have 5 public classes:
-1. CpuData -> has no parameters and returns a complex object representing CPU information obtained by querring the Microsoft Library
+1. CpuData -> has no parameters and returns a complex object representing CPU information obtained by querring the Microsoft Library, from Win32_Processor[^17](#bibliography) (Name, NumberOfCores, NumberOfLogicalProcessors, ThreadCount, CurrentClockSpeed, MaxClockSpeed)
-2. GpuData -> has no parameters and returns a complex object representing GPU information obtained by querring the Microsoft Library
+2. BatteryData -> has no parameters and returns a complex object representing battery information obtained by querring the Microsoft Library, from Win32_Battery[^17](#bibliography) (Name, Status, EstimatedChargeRemaining, FullChargeCapacity, DesignCapacity, MaxRechargeTime)
-3. BatteryData -> has no parameters and returns a complex object representing battery information obtained by querring the Microsoft Library
+3. RamData -> has no parameters and returns a complex object representing RAM information obtained by querring the Microsoft Library, from Win32_PhysicalMemory[^17](#bibliography) (Name, Model, Speed, Status, TotalWidth)
-4. RamData -> has no parameters and returns a complex object representing RAM information obtained by querring the Microsoft Library
+4. StorageData -> has no parameters and returns a complex object representing storage information obtained by querring the Microsoft Library, from Win32_DiskDrive[^17](#bibliography) (Name, Model, BytesPerSector, Size, Status, TotalSectors)

-5. StorageData -> has no parameters and returns a complex object representing storage information obtained by querring the Microsoft Library
+For the full list of Microsoft Library available information categories, please consult [this link](https://github.com/tavisit/PC_Benchmark/blob/main/Resources/Win32_Processor_Information)

 ### CPU Benchmark Design
 The user will not interact directly with these algorithms, but the application will, so bellow it is described the use case diagram: